campfireunion/docs/docs/1.0/creator-tools/tutorials/upgrading-your-characters-and-sets-to-unity-2019.md

 Now you should be ready to install Unity 2019 and the latest Flipside Creator Tools, which you can find on our [Flipside Creator Tools download page](https://www.flipsidexr.com/docs/2021.1/creator-tools).

-Be sure to install the version of Unity listed on that page, or you will run into problems with your character and set bundles in Flipside Studio.
+Be sure to install the version of Unity listed on that page, or you will run into problems with your character and set bundles in Flipside.

 To upgrade the Flipside Creator Tools, open your project in Unity 2019 and wait for it to finish importing.
 This may take a few minutes or more, depending on how many assets your project has.
 When the import has completed, go to _Assets > Import Package > Custom Package_ in the Unity application menu.
 Select the new version of the Flipside Creator Tools from your downloads, and overwrite any existing files when asked.